 It's actually a series of apocalyptic loops.

-There's at least five of them, like quite easily identifiable, and they follow the same cycle.
+There's at least five of them, like quite easily identifiable.

-Uh rebellion, destruction, remnant, and renewal.
+Rebellion, destruction, remnant, and renewal.

-Rebellion, destruction, remnant, and there's a judgment cycle that happens, and the Bible describes it like birth pangs.
+And the Bible describes it like birth pangs.

-They get harder and harder and harder, but eventually the birth pangs do cease and it gives birth to new life.
+But eventually, the birth pangs do cease and it gives birth to new life.

-And that is exactly what the human condition we are caught up in this cycle of rebellion, judgment, destruction, remnant, renewal, and we've been doing this again and again and again.
+And that is exactly what the human condition, we are caught up in this cycle of rebellion, judgment, destruction, remnant, renewal.

-You can read the revelation, and some people do, as just about ancient Rome.
+You can read the Revelation, and some people do, as just about ancient Rome.

-You can map over stuff, you can, oh, that sounds like Nero.
+You can, oh, that sounds like Nero.

-Oh, that sounds a lot like so and so.
+Oh, that sounds a lot like so-and-so.

-You can absolutely do that, and it it maps quite well.
+You can absolutely do that.

 You can also do that about the Greek Empire.